Introduction to Operational Improvement

 Who should attend

-It is intended for staff who are interested in learning techniques and skills to help improve processes or services, with a focus on delivering better value to the end-user and improving staff satisfaction.
+It is intended for staff interested in learning techniques and skills to help improve processes or services, focusing on delivering better value to the end-user and improving staff satisfaction.

 - Overview and a brief history of Operational Improvement